 Pleated Filters

 These filters have the wavy appearance of corrugated cardboard and tend to be made of polyester or cotton.
 Better than their basic fiberglass brethren, these filters tend to fall within the MERV 6–13 range, with cotton filters falling slightly higher on average than polyester.
-Pleated filters are able to stop up to about 45% of pollutants, come in the same size as fiberglass filters, and tend to need to be replaced every 1–3 months.
+Pleated filters can stop up to about 45% of pollutants, come in the same size as fiberglass filters, and tend to need to be replaced every 1–3 months.

 HEPA Filter

 The highest-grade filters available, typically in the MERV scale range of 17–20, HEPA filters are capable of trapping 95% of airborne particles.
-While the most effective filter available, they are also the most expensive and can be impractical for some residential applications, as there are some residential HVAC systems that they simply will not fit within.
+While the most effective filters are available, they are also the most expensive and can be impractical for some residential applications, as there are some residential HVAC systems that they simply will not fit within.

 Washable Fabric